haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/theme-ui-lib.md

 ## UI library documentation {#docs}

-You can find detailed information about the Magento UI library in the documentation provided together with the code:
+You can find detailed information about the Magento UI库 in the documentation provided together with the code:

-* <a href="{{ site.mage2000url }}lib/web/css/docs/source/README.md" target="_blank"><code>lib/web/css/docs/source/README.md</code></a>: describes the Magento UI library structure, naming conventions, and code style.
+* <a href="{{ site.mage2000url }}lib/web/css/docs/source/README.md" target="_blank"><code>lib/web/css/docs/source/README.md</code></a>: describes the Magento UI库 structure, naming conventions, and code style.
 * <a href="{{ site.mage2000url }}lib/web/css/docs" target="_blank"><code>lib/web/css/docs</code></a>: contains a set of `.html` files with detailed information about the library mixins.
 Each file is named after the mixin it describes, and contains detailed mixin description and navigation controls to access documentation for other mixins.
 The documentation is available in a convenient {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} view in the following location in your Magento installation: <code>pub/static/frontend/Magento/blank/en_US/css/docs/index.html</code>